 LS1 vs LS3: Cylinder Heads

-One of the most important parts to any performance engine is the cylinder head(s).
+One of the most important parts of any performance engine is the cylinder head(s).
 Things like port shape, size, and length have a massive effect on the performance output.
 Luckily when Chevrolet built the LS family they knew how to make really good cylinder heads.
 As a matter of fact, LS7 heads flow nearly as well as Nascar heads!
 But what about the LS1 and LS3?

 LS1 flow numbers: 244 cfm intake, 206 cfm exhaust.
 Pretty impressive for completely stock production heads.